Time Inc. backs away from plans to sell itself

 In other words: the board wasn't satisfied with the offers from prospective buyers.

+But now, he said, the board is committed to a "standalone strategic plan."

+"These brands have been pretty under-exploited over time and we think there's a tremendous amount to unlock," Battista said.

-Time Inc. stock fell about 20% in premarket trading after the announcement.
+Investors did not take kindly to the news.
+Time Inc. stock fell about 18% in morning trading after the announcement.

 Morale at the company is likely to take a hit as well.
 Staffers at Time's magazines are bracing for further cuts to the company's portfolio -- and its workforce.